What You Should Know About This Degree

 - Are there any in-person requirements for this program?
 Hands-on classroom experience is an important component of most reading and literacy programs.
 In instances where students are currently teaching, you may be able to complete these requirements in your classroom.
 Otherwise, find out the details of the program’s experiential learning components, and make sure you can accommodate them in your schedule.

-Other steps you can take at this time include gathering your application materials, and confirming application submissions deadlines and procedures.
+Other steps you can take at this time include gathering your application materials as well as confirming application submissions deadlines and procedures.
 This information is usually available on the school’s website, or you can contact their admissions department.

-You should also consider how you will finance your graduate education, and explore options including student loans, scholarships, assistantships, and tuition assistance benefits from your employer, if available.
+You should also consider how you will finance your graduate education.
+Explore options including student loans, scholarships, assistantships, and tuition assistance benefits from your employer, if available.